oliverius/logo/docs/part3.markdown

 }
 ```

 Just as a stub for what's to come.
 And...
-I almost forgot the code for the end of the loop, but since we have the same structure as well for the `rt` primitive, I am going to do the stubs for it as well:
+I almost forgot the code for the end of the loop, but since we have the same structure for the `rt` primitive as for `fd` I am going to do the stubs for it as well:

 ```javascript
 case primitives.RIGHT: